Powertrain Overview: Plug-In Hybrid Electric Vehicle (PHEV)

 Recently because of increasing fuel economy standards and emission awareness, a new breed of engines is emerging, many relying on electricity to aid in powering the vehicle.
 With these new power plants comes a new set of rules and warnings on how to repair them.
 A lot of collision technicians have an idea about how some of the new powertrains work, but not a full understanding of what is going on under the hood.
 It is important to understand the inner workings of the engine in order to safely and properly diagnose and repair them after a collision.
 In this series, we’ll walk you through many of the current engine options and how they convert the fuel they’re consuming into usable power.
 Let’s explore the plug-in hybrid electric vehicle (PHEV) powertrain.

 PHEV operate very similar to traditional hybrid vehicles.
 The major difference is the addition of a larger higher capacity battery.
 This battery is meant to be primarily charged by plugging the vehicle into an outlet of charging station.
 PHEV powertrains still utilize a gasoline internal combustion engine, however the way the power is used is very different.
 Also, a PHEV adds an electric powertrain to the vehicle.
-A PHEV will operate on pure electric power until the battery is fully depleted.
-Then the vehicle will run on the internal combustion engine and can operate as a traditional hybrid electric vehicle or the internal combustion engine may simply charge the high-voltage (HV) battery and not provide power to the wheels.
+A PHEV operates on pure electric power until the battery is fully depleted.
+Then the vehicle runs on the internal combustion engine and can operate as a traditional hybrid electric vehicle or the internal combustion engine may simply charge the high-voltage (HV) battery and not provide power to the wheels.

 Additional I-CAR Collision Repair News you may find helpful: